giulp/giulp.github.com/README.md

 # Vue3 Resume

-An interactive, mobile-friendly resume app with Vue js inspired from on [ng-resume](https://github.com/hazrmard/ng-Resume)
+An interactive, mobile-friendly resume app with Vue js inspired from [ng-resume](https://github.com/hazrmard/ng-Resume)

 ## What is Vue3 Resume ?